ChrisMavrommatis/Binacle.Net/README.md

 - **Cloud Logging**: Facilitates log storage outside the image without requiring volume mounts.
 - **Telemetry**: Provides monitoring capabilities for the application.

 It's essential to understand that these features are specifically designed for the hosting environment envisioned for Binacle.Net's deployment.
-Therefore, the Service Module is heavily opinionated and primarily intended for use by the original deployment team, rather than general users.
+Therefore, the Service Module is heavily opinionated and primarily intended for use by the creator, rather than general users.

-Furthermore, it's been engineered to ensure that any modifications to the module do not affect users who are not utilizing the Service Module, as evidenced by its default disabled status.
+Furthermore, it's been engineered to ensure that any modifications to the Service Module do not affect users who are not utilizing it, as evidenced by its **disabled by default** status.

 Binacle.Net is freely available as an open-source project.
 With minimal effort, you can deploy your instance in your environment.